Razraa4b/lightland/README.md

 > [!IMPORTANT]
 > The application is designed to build and run on Windows x86/x64 devices only

-Wingets - This is a project presenting custom widgets created to decorate your Windows desktop.
+AeroDesk - This is a project presenting custom widgets created to decorate your Windows desktop.
 Also this application allows you to expand the possibilities and add new widgets, for simple widgets you will have to customize the configs, but for more dynamic widgets you need to expand the code base for the widget.

 ## Getting Started